jonlinca/ACLandR/README.md

 ### Step 4: Within R, test the function

-You can confirm that this function works by inputting in manually the first row of the testing dataset. **Note:** Do not save this into your *A02_PredictModel.R*, as ACL will only interpret the last item being returned after an RScript is ran.
+You can confirm that this function works by inputting in manually the first row of the testing dataset. **Note:** Do not save this into your *A02_PredictModel.R*, as ACL Analytics will only interpret the last item being returned after an RScript is ran.

 ```
 testRowOne <- predict_numberOfWins(3.14, 18469.14, 17, 4, 23.5,